Saturday, June 22, 2013

 The Zulu people is the largest tribe in South Africa.

 Zulu man can have many wives.
 While each of his wives and her children stay in separate hut, one hut is designated as common kitchen.
-They all cook and eat together in this kitchen
+They all cook and eat together in the common kitchen

 A Zulu girl.